 Q: Is Kuwait safe?
 Are there any areas expats should avoid?

 A: The city is very safe.
 I wouldn’t say there are any particular areas to avoid, just make sure you are appropriately dressed, especially as a woman.
-When I go running at the beach I often get catcalls even though I dress modestly.
+When I go running at the beach, I often get catcalls even though I dress modestly.
 In the older, more traditional parts of Kuwait, it is especially important to dress modestly, as you will be more respected.
 Some Western women choose to wear a hijab, however most (like me) feel just fine wearing jeans and a t-shirt.

 Q: How would you rate the public transport in Kuwait?
 What are the different options?
 Do you need to own a car Kuwait?

 There are two types of public transport in Kuwait: bus and taxi.
-The bus system is difficult to figure out because anyone can drive a bus if they have the appropriate license.
+The bus system is difficult to figure out because anyone can drive a bus if they have the appropriate licence.
 There is no set bus schedule.
 You just have to know which number bus you need to get on.
 It is very inexpensive, though, costing only 250 fils for a bus ride anywhere.

 Taxis are definitely more reliable, though a bit more costly.
 This is my main form of transit.
 You can generally walk to the nearest busy street and find a taxi within ten minutes.
 Taxis are not usually metered, so you should ask the driver how much the fare will be before you get in the cab, or just pay what you know is fair.
-It costs me KWD 2to go anywhere besides Kuwait City or Fahaheel (the northern-most and southern-most areas).
+It costs me KWD 2 to go anywhere besides Kuwait City or Fahaheel (the northernmost and southernmost areas).

 Many expats choose to rent a car while living here, which does make it easier to explore the city.
 My husband and I have not chosen to rent a car because parking is often difficult to find in our neighbourhood and I would rather not maintain a car while I’m here.
-Ultimately, the choice is yours and a Kuwait driver’s license is easily obtained if you are a Westerner.
+Ultimately, the choice is yours and a Kuwait driving licence is easily obtained if you are a Westerner.
 Petrol prices are incredibly cheap, as the country’s main natural resource is oil.

 Q: How would you rate the healthcare in Kuwait?